fenago/python-minicourses/MiniCourse_CV/deep_learning_for_computer_vision_mini_course.md

 In this lesson, you will discover how to prepare image data for modeling.
 Images are comprised of matrices of pixel values.
 Pixel values are often unsigned integers in the range between 0 and

-Although these pixel values can be presented directly to neural network models in their raw format, this can result in challenges during modeling, such as slower than expected training of the model.
+255. Although these pixel values can be presented directly to neural network models in their raw format, this can result in challenges during modeling, such as slower than expected training of the model.

 Instead, there can be great benefit in preparing the image pixel values prior to modeling, such as simply scaling pixel values to the range 0-1 to centering and even standardizing the values.
 This is called normalization and can be performed directly on a loaded image.
 The example below uses the PIL library (the standard image handling library in Python) to load an image and normalize its pixel values.
 First, confirm that you have the Pillow library installed;
-    it is installed with most SciPy environments, but you can learn more here:
+it is installed with most SciPy environmentswe can use the Pillow library to load the photo, confirm the min and max pixel values, normalize the values, and confirm the normalization was performed.

-- PIL/Pillow Installation Instructions.^1
-       Next, download a photograph of Bondi Beach in Sydney Australia, taken by Isabell Schulz^2 and released under a permissive license.
-Save the image in your current working directory with the filenamebondibeach.jpg.
-- Download a Photograph of Bondi Beach (bondibeach.jpg).^3 Next, we can use the Pillow library to load the photo, confirm the min and max pixel values, normalize the values, and confirm the normalization was performed.
+We can use the Pillow library to load the photo, confirm the min and max pixel values, normalize the values, and confirm the normalization was performed.

 ```
 # example of pixel normalization